Śrī Śrīmad Bhakti Dayita Mādhava Gosvāmī Mahārāja

-[This year, February 24 is the disappearance day of the Founder-Ācārya of Śrī Caitanya Gauḍīya Maṭha, Śrī Śrīmad Bhakti Dayita Mādhava Gosvāmī Mahārāja, the beloved spiritual master of Śrī Śrīmad Bhakti Vijñāna Bhāratī Gosvāmī Mahārāja.
-The following is in excerpt from ‘Volcanic Energy’, a book by Śrīla Mahārāja about the glories of his guru-pādapadma.]
+[This year, November 25 is the appearance day of the Founder-Ācārya of Śrī Caitanya Gauḍīya Maṭha, Śrī Śrīmad Bhakti Dayita Mādhava Gosvāmī Mahārāja, the beloved spiritual master of Śrī Śrīmad Bhakti Vijñāna Bhāratī Gosvāmī Mahārāja.
+The following is an excerpt from ‘Volcanic Energy’, a book by Śrīla Mahārāja about the glories of his guru-pādapadma.]

 ACCEPTING NOTHING FOR HIMSELF

 Once, Guru Mahārāja preached in Amritsar accompanied by twenty devotees, including Śrī Bhakti Vallabha Tīrtha Mahārāja, Śrī Bhakti Prasāda Purī Mahārāja, Śrī Ghanaśyāma Brahmacārī, myself and a number of our godbrothers.

 Lālā Śrī Viśana dāsa, who was the greatest contributor to the construction of the Śrī Durgiyānā mandira in Amritsar, had arranged for our accommodation, prasāda and whatever else Guru Mahārāja and his party required.
 He introduced us to a milk vendor and said, “He will provide whatever milk you may require in both the morning and evening.”
 He then introduced us to a grocer and said, “Whatever you may need—be it rice, pulses, flour, ghee or anything else—please do not hesitate to ask him.
 He will provide you with whatever you need.”